 - Your family moves to a new place to live.

-- Your child has to change to a new school.
+- Your child has to change schools.

 - A pet, friend, or family member dies.